Searching for the neutral triple gauge couplings in the process $\mu^+\mu^-\to \gamma \nu\bar{\nu}$ at muon colliders: Numerical Results

-For the polarized case, we performed a scan over the coefficient ranges shown in table~\ref{tab:ranges-pol}, which are two order of magnitude smaller than the ranges required by unitarity bounds.
+For the polarized case, we performed a scan over the coefficient ranges shown in Table~\ref{tab:ranges-pol}, which are two order of magnitude smaller than the ranges required by unitarity bounds.
 Then we perform a parabolic fit to obtain the NP cross sections and interference cross sections under the polarized scenario.
-Substituting these into the significance eq.~(\ref{eq:SS-difinition}), we obtain the expected constraints of the nTGCs operator coefficients at the $2\sigma$, $3\sigma$, and $5\sigma$ levels.
-The numerical results are shown in table~\ref{tab:sensitivities-pol}.
+Substituting these into the significance Eq.~(\ref{eq:SS-difinition}), we obtain the expected constraints of the nTGCs operator coefficients at the $2\sigma$, $3\sigma$, and $5\sigma$ levels.
+The numerical results are shown in Table~\ref{tab:sensitivities-pol}.
 The results are consistent with the analytical estimates, showing that the $(-+)$ polarization scheme provides stronger expected constraints on the dimension-8 operator coefficients than the unpolarized case, and these expected constraints are much tighter than the unitarity bound.
-Although maintaining muon polarization during collisions presents severe challenges in engineering, foundational studies confirm that polarized muon beams are feasible~\cite{Norum:1996mi}.
-Our study on polarization is mainly driven by the prospect that future polarized muon colliders could provide enhanced sensitivity to nTGCs.
+Our discussion on polarization does not assume the existence of a fully realized muon beamline or a collider plan.
+Such a setup remains technically very challenging~\cite{Norum:1996mi}.
+Precisely because of these challenges, our motivation is to assess whether implementing polarization would be necessary or beneficial for future muon colliders to detect the dimension-8 operators contributing to the nTGCs.